FRRouting/frr/doc/user/bfd.rst

    the connection with its neighbor and, when it goes back up, notify BGP to try to connect to it.

-.. clicmd:: no neighbor <A.B.C.D|X:X::X:X|WORD> bfd

-   Removes any notification registration for this neighbor.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd check-control-plane-failure